voomify/egregious/README.md

 [![Build Status](https://travis-ci.org/voomify/egregious.svg?branch=master)](https://travis-ci.org/voomify/egregious)
 ##### Update Log:

+  * Version 0.2.12 Added support for Airbrake 5

   * Version 0.2.11 Fixed the development behavior that does not show the debugging screens when exceptions are thrown.
 Now when in development you will get the rails default exception handling screens for html requests.